Cognition: Cognitive science

 Cognitive science is an interdisciplinary field informed by psychology, neuroscience, philosophy, linguistics, and artificial intelligence.
 It seeks to integrate the insights of these disciplines and provide a unified perspective.
 To this end, it adopts a common conceptualization of minds as information processors, understanding cognition as the manipulation of internal representations.

-To bridge disciplinary and methodological divides, it identifies distinct levels of analysis corresponding to different degrees of abstraction.
+To bridge disciplinary and methodological divides between the different fields, it identifies distinct levels of analysis corresponding to different degrees of abstraction.
 For example, neuroscientific analysis of the electrochemical activity of brain areas belongs to a concrete level that deals with the biological mechanisms performing computations.
 By contrast, the psychological study of the roles of and interactions between high-level processes, such as perception, memory, and reasoning, adopts an abstract perspective.
-Cognitive scientists seek to coordinate empirical experiments with theoretical models to produce testable theories that link the different levels.
+Cognitive scientists seek to connect experimental findings with explanations and models to produce testable theories that link the different levels.

 Other fields

 Many fields of inquiry have subareas dedicated to cognitive phenomena.
 For example, cognitive linguistics is a subarea of linguistics that investigates the relation between language and cognition.
 It studies the cognitive processes responsible for grammar, conceptualization, language comprehension, and language production.
 Similarly, cognitive anthropology examines the connection between culture and cognition, conceptualizing culture as a system of knowledge, beliefs, and values.
-It analyzes and compares cultures from this perspective to identify distinctive features of particular societies and the universal patterns shared by all.
+It analyzes and compares cultural systems from this perspective to identify distinctive features of particular societies and the universal patterns shared by all.
 Cognitive sociology, a related field, explores how sociocultural factors shape cognitive activity.
-Other fields include cognitive archaeology, cognitive architecture, and cognitive biology.
+Other fields include cognitive archaeology and cognitive biology.

 Various branches of philosophy address cognition, including philosophy of mind and epistemology.
 Philosophers of mind examine the nature of cognition and related concepts, such as mind, representation, and consciousness.
-They are particularly interested in the relation between mind and matter and the problem of how physical states can give rise to conscious experience.
+They are particularly interested in the relation between the mind and the body and the problem of how physical states can give rise to conscious experience.
 Epistemologists seek to understand the nature and limits of knowledge.
-They further ask under what conditions cognitive processes, like perception and reasoning, lead to knowledge.
+They further ask under what conditions cognitive processes, such as perception and reasoning, lead to knowledge.
 Philosophers also reflect on the fields of inquiry studying cognition.
 They explore how psychologists, neuroscientists, and cognitive scientists conduct research and ask about the fundamental concepts and background assumptions underlying these fields.

-Education studies is the field of inquiry examining the nature, purposes, practices, and outcomes of education.
-It investigates the cognitive development of children and studies how knowledge is transmitted, acquired, and organized.
+Education studies examine the nature, purposes, practices, and outcomes of education, and investigate the cognitive development of children and studies how knowledge is transmitted, acquired, and organized.
 This discipline overlaps with cognitive psychology and cognitive science because of its interest in learning, covering diverse cognitive processes and skills, such as conceptual change, metacognition, mental models, logical reasoning, and problem solving.
 Cognitive learning theories conceptualize learning in terms of information processing.
 They analyze how information is encoded, retrieved, and transformed, often with the goal of devising educational practices that optimize learning.
 For example, cognitive load theory identifies limitations of working memory as a bottleneck that impedes learning and proposes educational practices to avoid cognitive overload.